Shaun Benson

 Shaun Benson (born January 16, 1976) is a Canadian actor and director.
+He acted in several theatre productions in the 1990s before embarking on his film and television career.

+In 2002, Benson appeared alongside Harrison Ford in the American submarine film K-19: The Widowmaker and has since starred in various films including ARQ (2016), Never Saw It Coming (2017) and I Still See You (2018).
+He portrayed Dr. Steven Webber in the American daytime TV soap opera General Hospital in 2004 and 2005.
+More recently, he appeared as Gary Yolen in the first season of the horror anthology series Channel Zero (2016) and Topher Brooks in the Netflix series Tiny Pretty Things (2020).

+He has trained in the Meisner technique of acting and teaches Meisner acting classes.

 Early life

 Benson was born in Guelph, Ontario.
 He is the son of Eugene Benson, an English professor and a prolific novelist, playwright and librettist.
 He later graduated from the University of Western Ontario with a bachelor of science in chemistry and biochemistry, before studying acting at the George Brown College Theater School in Toronto.